What is a good credit score in Canada?

-A great option would be secured credit cards or secured loan from Refresh Financial.
+A great option would be secured credit cards or secured loan.

 Although different banks and lenders have their own standards for rating credit scores, a score of 700 and above is usually considered good and gives you access to better interest rates.

 There is little information provided on how credit bureaus calculate your credit score.
 CRAs consider this information their “secret.”
 However, they provide a list of factors that affect your credit rating.
 These are:

 - Payment History – A good record of on-time credit payments will boost your rating.
 Paying late will have a negative impact on your score.
 Delinquencies also have a similar effect.

 - Utilization and Balances – A credit card balance above 50% of your credit limit will negatively impact your rating.
 Avoid maxing out your credit and aim for balances under 30%, according to TransUnion.

 - Credit History – You earn more points the longer you have your account/s opened.
 Avoid closing any account if you plan on applying for a loan in the future.

 - Credit Inquiries – Too many credit inquiries and applications in a short timespan make it look like you are desperate for financial help.
 Avoid applying for credit unless you need it.

 - Credit Mix – A good combination of credit accounts and loans make a healthy credit profile.
 Try a mix of retail store cards, personal loans, a line of credit, mortgage, etc. instead of sticking to only credit cards.